MiladSoleymani/Milad-Soleymani/_pages/about.md

 ## About Me

+📚 **Academic Background:**
+I graduated with a B.Sc. in Electrical Engineering from K. N. Toosi University of Technology, where I developed a keen interest in the potential of AI.
+My thesis project on semantic segmentation of videos further honed my skills in computer vision.

 👨‍💻 **What I Do:**

 I specialize in designing and improving neural networks and training algorithms.
 I have experience in EEG signal analysis, voice recognition, creating doctor assistant chatbots with LLM models, and developing image generation models.
 This shows my wide-ranging knowledge and skills in this area.